91-year-old grandmother in Manhattan hospice scammed out of $9K

 Billie Thorpe, 91, is now receiving hospice care in her East Village apartment.

-As her family tried to surround her with comfort and love, some heartless con artists robbed the dying woman of $9,000 dollars on Monday.
+As her family tried to surround her with comfort and love, some heartless con artists robbed the dying woman of $9,000 Monday.

 "I think they're scum of the earth," Thorpe said.
 "How could you do that to anyone?"